MarioLisbona/CA-T1A3-terminal-app/README.md

 ### **Dependencies**

 Contacts Book is built with Python.
-Its dependencies will be automatically installed when you run the bash script provided but they are dsiplayed below for your reference.
+Its dependencies will be automatically installed when you run the bash script provided but they are displayed below for your reference.
 ```
 commonmark==0.9.1
 Pygments==2.13.0